FreeCAD/DevelopersHandbook/designguide/elements.md

 - Should consist of only QToolButton or QMenuButton widgets.
 Other widgets may be used in special circumstances.
 The developer must ensure that the introduced widget is visually consistent and does not stand out above other tools.
 Features adding custom widget to toolbars shall be reviewed by the design working group.

-- Toolbars which toggle/indicate a funtional state can do so via change in icon (color or inclusion of an indicator)
+- Toolbars which toggle/indicate a functional state can do so via change in icon (color or inclusion of an indicator)

 - Deviations in prescribed widget types allocated to a tool bar must only be accepted after consensus is reached between applicable developers and a thorough review by the design team.